newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cosmetology-license.md

 ### Application Requirements

-- Proof of age (e.g., birth certificate, passport, driver's license)
+- Proof of age, such as birth certificate, passport, driver's license
 - Proof of completing the required education and training hours
 - Proof of passing the cosmetology licensing examination
 - Applicable fees paid